Skip to Content

 In order to receive internship course credit, you must:

-• Complete and submit the Waiver Form and Job Description Form no later than 10 days after your internship start date
+- Complete and submit the Waiver Form and Job Description Form within 2 weeks of starting your internship

 In addition to these requirements, master’s students must also complete a Project Report Proposal before the internship halfway point and submit the project no later than the last class day.
 Refer to the Graduate Internship Requirements Checklist for details.